 The majority of our rugs are created in 80 or 100 knots per square inch.
 More complex or intricate designs usually require a higher knot count to ensure the detail and definition of the design is retained.

 Our hand tufted rugs are thick and luxurious, with a dense pile that looks like a hand knotted rug.
-These rugs are crafted using a tufting tool where millions of wools are delicately positioned into a canvas and then secured on the back with latex.
+These rugs are crafted using a tufting tool where millions of wools are delicately pulled through a canvas and then secured on the back with latex.
 Although the tufting tool makes the creation of these rugs quicker than hand knotted pieces, a great deal of skill is employed to ensure the design is perfect.

 We use the finest New Zealand wool for its inherent suppleness, strength and pure white colour which, when dyed, ensures the richest and most vivid hues.
 As with our hand knotted style, bamboo silk can be added to our tufted designs to create a more formal, sophisticated look.
 The silks reflect light making the rug almost come to life.
 The high-quality of a tufted rug is reflected in its weight, a measure of how much wool has been used as well as the grade of wool used and the experience of the rug-maker.